davidcroda/cast-media-center/README.md

  - run `sudo supervisorctl fg cast` to bring the node app to the foreground and allow you to enter a username and password on the first run
  - The source code is mounted at /app
- - Services are managed with SupervisorD http://supervisord.org/
+ - Services are managed with Supervisord http://supervisord.org/
  - Visit http://192.168.33.1 (or whatever ip you bridged to) to access the nginx reverse proxy pointed to the node application
  - If you want to run outside of vagrant, you just need to run `sudo ./setup/install.sh` however it requires Ubuntu 14.04 LTS